-Statistical confidentiality is closely associated with the obligation to provide information accord-Statistical confidentiality protects ing to section 15 BStatG.
-It states that official statistics are allowed by law to claim information respondents from the respondents.
-However, this obligation to provide information is an interference with the fundamental right of informational self-determination which declares that every individual can decide for themselves what personal information they pass on.
-To dissolve this contradiction the legislator has obliged official statistics by law to keep the information demanded of the respondents confidential.
-That is why statistical confidentiality secures a fundamental right and is thus one of the most important tasks of official statistics.
+Statistical confidentiality protects respondents Statistical confidentiality is closely associated with the obligation to provide information according to section 15 BStatG.
+It allows official statistics by law to claim information from the respondents However, this obligation to provide information is an interference with the fundamental right of informational self-determination which declares that every individual can decide for themselves what personal information they pass on.
+To dissolve this contradiction the legislator has obliged official statistics by law to keep the respondents information confidential.
+That is why statistical confidentiality secures a fundamental right and is one of the most important tasks of official statistics

-Furthermore, statistical confidentiality is an important factor for a trusting relation between Statistical confidentiality safeguards official statistics data collectors and the respondents.
-The respondents have to be able to quality of data count on the fact that no information on them or their conditions is made public and that their responses do not have negative consequences for them.
+Statistical confidentiality safeguards quality of data collection Furthermore, statistical confidentiality is an important factor for a trusting relationship between official statistics data collectors and respondents.
+The respondents have to be able to rely on the fact that no information on them or their conditions is made public and that their responses do not have negative consequences for them.
 It can only then be expected that the respondents are willing to give true and complete answers.
-That willingness to give correct and comprehensive answers is, in turn, essential for the significance and quality of the collected data.
-That's why statistical confidentiality also safeguards the functionality of the system of official statistics.
+That willingness to give correct and comprehensive answers is, in return, essential for the significance and quality of the collected data.
+Thus, statistical confidentiality also safeguards the functionality of the system of official statistics.